 If you are looking for peace and quiet you may want to head farther down the beach.
 The main crowds tend to gather nearest the beach access and facilities, but half a mile away it can thin out- this is especially true on beaches with no vehicle access.

 Will it be swimming or fishing or both?
 If you want fishing, the beaches with the fishing piers are great, but of course, you can fish straight from shore anywhere.
 Some beaches are strictly fishing though.
 When we went to Amelia Island State Park, everyone was fishing and no one was swimming!
 Same with Indian Pass Beach in Port St. Joe.
+Good for the anglers in the family, but not so hot for wee ones who just want to splash in the water.

-Are the sand and sea enough?
-Though I may have happily sunbathed with a good thriller in my youth, I actually can’t stand sunbathing now- and neither can the kids.
+Are sand and sea enough?
+Though I may have happily sunbathed with a good thriller novel in my youth, I actually can’t stand sunbathing now- and neither can the kids.
 We wander, make sand sculptures and explore.
 If your kids are older, you may want to consider a rocky beach- tidal pools to explore, rocks to climb.
 We had a great day exploring Black Rock Beach at Big Talbot Island State Park.

 Things to Know Before You Go: